-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of reasonably assuring whether the Center's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
-However, opining on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
-The results of our tests disclosed an instance of noncompliance or other matter we must report under Government Auditing Standards which is described in the accompanying schedule of findings as item 2021-001.
+As part of obtaining reasonable assurance about whether the Center's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express such an opinion.
+The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings as item 2022-001.

-Center's Response to Finding
+Center's Response to Findings

-The Center's response to the finding identified in our audit is described in the accompanying schedule of findings.
-We did not subject the Center's response to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Center's response to the finding identified in our audit and described in the accompanying schedule of findings and / or corrective action plan.
+The Center's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.